 3. Reduce heat to low or medium-low and simmer (uncovered) until it is reduced by about half.
 Be careful to keep an eye on it and don’t let it burn.

 4. Place a scoop of ricotta (or ice cream, crème fraîche, etc.) in the center of your bowl and then top with a couple of the seared figs and a drizzle of the balsamic glaze.
+If you’re dairy free or autoimmune, try these over some of my rich and creamy coconut milk yogurt.

 Looking for more delicious fig recipes?
 Here are some from around the Web that look delicious!